matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 to be marked as 'stable'.

-This means that new rooms will be created as v3 rooms, but existing rooms will not be prompted to upgrade.
+This means that new rooms will be created as v3 rooms, but existing rooms will not prompt admins to upgrade.
 Separately we intend to deprecate v1 (and v2), but doing so will come as part of a separate MSC.

 ## Tradeoffs